Published August 9, 2017

 62% of adults in the US get their news from social media.
 Ignoring this will mean you’re losing out on a major, quick win.
 So, how do you do it?

-This guide covers everything you need to know about social mentions, including what they are, how they can be tracked - especially if you’re a small team - and how you can leverage them.
+My guide covers everything you need to know about social mentions - what they are, how they can be tracked, how to exploit them.